-2. Finances
+2 Finances

-- 2.1 Objectives: - a) Ensure the KPMHA financial activities are properly planned, controlled and reported. - b) Produce financial information in accordance with Generally Accepted Accounting Principles (GAAP) that is meaningful and useful in decision making to the Board of Directors and to the membership.

-c) Ensure the integrity of the KPMHA accounting system.
+- 2.1 Objectives: - a) Ensure KPMHA financial activities are properly planned, controlled and reported. - b) Produce financial information in accordance with Generally Accepted Accounting Principles (GAAP) that is meaningful and useful in decision making to the Board of Directors and to the membership. - c) Ensure the integrity of the accounting system. - 2.2 Budget: - a) A Budget Committee will be organized in January of the current fiscal year.

-2.2 Budget:

-- a) A Budget Committee will be organized in January of the current fiscal year.
 The Budget Committee will prepare an itemized annual operating budget for the subsequent fiscal period.
-The Treasurer will present the Operating Budget for approval by the Board of Directors prior to the registration period. - b) The budget will be presented to the membership at the AGM, for approval. - c) It shall be the duty of the Treasurer to oversee financial management of the Association, establish financial policies and report financial results of the association.
+The VP-Admin and Finance Director will present the budget for approval by the Board of Directors prior to the registration period. - b) The budget will be presented to the membership at the Annual General Meeting (AGM), for approval.

+c) It shall be the duty of the VP-Admin and Finance Director to oversee financial management of the Association, establish financial policies and report financial results.